Kelantan rebellion: The Sultan's “Double Game”

 The Sultan is traditionally viewed as a willing partner in adapting to the changes in administration in Kelantan who would administer the state on the advice of the British Adviser.
 Most scholars had stayed away from examining the role that the Sultan played due to the lese-majeste law in which the Sultan and others of the royal family could not be criminally charged under the Malaysian constitution.
 Thus, any charge against the Sultan was brushed aside and kept away from public knowledge.
 After the rebellion broke out, W. Langham-Carter had accused the Sultan of playing a “double-game”- a charge that was levelled against the Sultan after the British authorities had absolved him from any blame in the rebellion.
 Nevertheless, newly available British colonial records have shown that unlike the cooperative pro-British individual, the Sultan was in fact sympathetic towards the rebels and was able to manipulate events to oust Langham-Carter from his position as British Adviser.

 Prior to the outbreak of the rebellion, it was officially recognised that the Sultan and Langham-Carter had some disagreements over several issues.
 The major disagreement was with regards to the conduct of the District Officer Che Abdul Latif.
 The Sultan had sent a series of petitions, showing his displeasure at Abdul Latif's temperament and treatment of the local population.
 Langham-Carter, sided with Abdul Latif and disagreed with the Sultan's assessment and pointed out that Abdul Latif's actions were in line with his enforcing of the British land laws at the time.
 The Sultan had also petitioned on three occasions to the Governor to have Langham-Carter replaced which showed just how fractured their relationship were.
-A sore point mentioned by the Sultan was the fact that Langham-Carter had an inadequate grasp of Malay and of Malay customs.
+A sore point mentioned by the Sultan was that Langham-Carter had an inadequate grasp of Malay and of Malay customs.

 When the rebellion broke out, disagreements broke out between Langham-Carter and the Sultan over how they should manage the situation.
 The Sultan had wanted to use his own local forces and resolve the matter through negotiations.
 Langham-Carter, on the other hand had wanted a quick and decisive military victory and hence summoned for military assistance from Singapore.
 The Sultan was accused by Langham-Carter and other British officials as minimising the seriousness of the rebellion because prior to the arrival of British reinforcements, it was agreed that the Sultan would use his own officials and armed levies to meet the rebels and would hand complete control over to the British once their reinforcements arrived.
 This was something that the Sultan kept trying to prevent over the next few days.